AlexisFerrandis/FerrandisAlexis_P4_27092021/README.md

 -   The complete source code of the improved site;
 -   An optimization report including a comparison of the results (including loading speed and accessibility).

-## Lighthouse results

--   In the report repository.

 ## Recommendations application

 ### Accessibility